zcaceres/easy-agent/README.md

 #### Starting in Server Mode

 Server Mode runs an Express server, allowing interaction with agents via HTTP requests.

+See `example.server.ts` for a typical project setup in Server Mode.

 1. Start the server: